-The seemingly arbitrary way a credit card company decides your credit limit is actually a result of considerable testing and analysis.
-Underwriting is the process by which credit card companies determine who to approve, at what rate, and at what credit limit.
-Underwriting guidelines are guarded company secrets because they can significantly impact the profitability of a credit card portfolio.
-There is little transparency around the credit card industry regarding underwriting requirements, and limited understanding in consumers' impression of how credit limits are determined.
+Credit card companies decide your credit limit through underwriting, a process of considerable testing and analysis used to determine who to approve, at what rate and at what credit limit.
+Underwriting details are guarded company secrets because they impact how a company makes money.
+Due to this, it's hard for consumers to get more than a limited understanding of how credit limits are determined.

-The connection of higher credit score and higher credit limit becomes crystal clear when we consider the purpose of credit card underwriting.
-A cardholder's credit score can, among other details, indicate their risk of defaulting, history of on-time payments, and good (or not-so-good) overall credit management.
-Using a consumer's credit score, a credit card company can calculate the consumer's expected default rate at any time to help determine whether an increase in the cardholder's credit limit could provide an additional revenue opportunity, or whether a credit line reduction is necessary to reduce risk of losses.
+The graph above suggests that there is a significant correlation between consumers having a higher credit score and having higher credit limits.
+This makes sense when we consider the fact that your credit score is meant to be an indicator of your default or delinquency risk and overall credit management.
+Using credit score and other credit report information, a credit card company can estimate whether an increase in your credit limit could provide an additional revenue opportunity for them or whether a credit line reduction is necessary to reduce their risk for losses.

 Say, for example, consumers with a "fair" credit score may have an expected default rate of 10 percent*, meaning the expected loss on a $1,000 credit limit would be $100.
 On the other hand, consumers with an "excellent" credit score may have an expected default rate of one percent*, meaning the expected loss on a $1,000 credit limit would be $10.
 In this scenario, assuming the expected revenue from each of the consumers is similar, an "excellent" credit score cardholder is more likely to be approved for a higher credit limit, thanks to their better credit profile.